michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. Why standest thou afar off, O Lord? why hidest thou thyself in times of trouble?

-2. The wicked in his pride doth persecute the poor: let them be taken in the devices that they have imagined.The wicked…: Heb.
-In the pride of the wicked he doth persecute
+2. The wicked in his pride doth persecute the poor: let them be taken in the devices that they have imagined.

-3. For the wicked boasteth of his heart’s desire, and blesseth the covetous, whom the Lord abhorreth.heart’s: Heb. soul’sblesseth…: or, the covetous blesseth himself, he abhorreth the Lord
+3. For the wicked boasteth of his heart’s desire, and blesseth the covetous, whom the Lord abhorreth.

-4. The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.God is…: or, all his thoughts are, There is no God
+4. The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.

 5. His ways are always grievous; thy judgments are far above out of his sight: as for all his enemies, he puffeth at them.

-6. He hath said in his heart, I shall not be moved: for I shall never be in adversity.never: Heb. unto generation and generation
+6. He hath said in his heart, I shall not be moved: for I shall never be in adversity.

-7. His mouth is full of cursing and deceit and fraud: under his tongue is mischief and vanity.deceit: Heb. deceitsvanity: or, iniquity
+7. His mouth is full of cursing and deceit and fraud: under his tongue is mischief and vanity.

-8. He sitteth in the lurking places of the villages: in the secret places doth he murder the innocent: his eyes are privily set against the poor.are…: Heb. hide themselves
+8. He sitteth in the lurking places of the villages: in the secret places doth he murder the innocent: his eyes are privily set against the poor.

-9. He lieth in wait secretly as a lion in his den: he lieth in wait to catch the poor: he doth catch the poor, when he draweth him into his net.secretly: Heb. in the secret places
+9. He lieth in wait secretly as a lion in his den: he lieth in wait to catch the poor: he doth catch the poor, when he draweth him into his net.

-10. He croucheth, and humbleth himself, that the poor may fall by his strong ones.He…: Heb.
-He breaketh himselfby…: or, into his strong parts
+10. He croucheth, and humbleth himself, that the poor may fall by his strong ones.

 11. He hath said in his heart, God hath forgotten: he hideth his face; he will never see it.

-12. Arise, O Lord; O God, lift up thine hand: forget not the humble.humble: or, afflicted
+12. Arise, O Lord; O God, lift up thine hand: forget not the humble.

 13. Wherefore doth the wicked contemn God? he hath said in his heart, Thou wilt not require it.

-14. Thou hast seen it; for thou beholdest mischief and spite, to requite it with thy hand: the poor committeth himself unto thee; thou art the helper of the fatherless.committeth: Heb. leaveth
+14. Thou hast seen it; for thou beholdest mischief and spite, to requite it with thy hand: the poor committeth himself unto thee; thou art the helper of the fatherless.

 15. Break thou the arm of the wicked and the evil man: seek out his wickedness till thou find none.

 16. The Lord is King for ever and ever: the heathen are perished out of his land.

-17. Lord, thou hast heard the desire of the humble: thou wilt prepare their heart, thou wilt cause thine ear to hear:prepare: or, establish
+17. Lord, thou hast heard the desire of the humble: thou wilt prepare their heart, thou wilt cause thine ear to hear:

-18. To judge the fatherless and the oppressed, that the man of the earth may no more oppress.oppress: or, terrify
+18. To judge the fatherless and the oppressed, that the man of the earth may no more oppress.

 ## Psalms 11

 1. To the chief Musician, A Psalm of David.In the Lord put I my trust: how say ye to my soul, Flee as a bird to your mountain?

-2. For, lo, the wicked bend their bow, they make ready their arrow upon the string, that they may privily shoot at the upright in heart.privily: Heb. in darkness
+2. For, lo, the wicked bend their bow, they make ready their arrow upon the string, that they may privily shoot at the upright in heart.

 3. If the foundations be destroyed, what can the righteous do?